orangedaisy/bshowco/_posts/2018-04-17-ltb-photography-and-admin-ux.md

 and configuration areas that can be distracting to the client when they're just wanting to add or edit some content.

-{% include figure.html src='/assets/images/ltbp-admin.png' alt='WordPress admin
+{% include "figure" src:'/assets/images/ltbp-admin.png' alt:'WordPress admin
-view' caption='The standard admin view in WordPress&mdash;lots of links in the sidebar that just aren\'t relevant or helpful to Lori' %}
+view' caption:'The standard admin view in WordPress&mdash;lots of links in the sidebar that just aren\'t relevant or helpful to Lori' %}

 In most cases, it's better to give the client an "editor" account.
 They still